Chocolate Peanut Butter Balls square featured image

 Frequently Asked Questions

-How do you dip peanut butter balls in chocolate?
+How should I dip my balls in chocolate?

-Peanut butter balls and buckeyes are essentially the same however when dipping your peanut butter balls to make buckeyes you leave a small part of the peanut butter showing at the top to make a “buckeye.”
+Peanut butter balls and buckeyes have the same delicious chocolate peanut butter flavor combination, resembling chocolate-covered truffles.
+But Buckeyes leave a small part of the peanut butter showing on the top so that they look like they didn’t get all the way dipped.

 Serves — 25